markus-ebke/python-billiards/Notes.md

 - Particles with no radius are point particles
 - Particles with zero mass are massless and don't push others around
 - Particles with infinite mass are not pushed around by other particles
-- Obstacles always have an inside and an outside, collision happens only when a ball comes from the inside and moves towards the outside.
-This is because point particles on the obstacle

 Links:
 - Billiards in Julia: https://juliadynamics.github.io/DynamicalBilliards.jl/dev/